uziasr/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational database is when we have at least two entities(tables) that are related to one another.
+SQL is a language that is best at extracting information from this source of data.

 - [ ] Why do tables need a `primary key`?

+A primary key uniquely identifies a record.
+This is needed because it not only upkeeps the integrity of data, but it also organizes it so that it can queried with ease.

 - [ ] What is the name given to a table column that references the primary key on another table.

+That is called a foreign key!

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+We need to have an associative table.
+This table collects a primary key from both table for every record it has.

 ## Minimum Viable Product